manibomma/nodeJs/AsyncPatterns/README.txt

             .then((num) => {console.log(`Number passed by then is : ${num}`)})

     - UnhandledPromiseRejectionWarning - occurs when an error occurs in the promise whereas it is not handled by the caller

+    - Promisify is a function used to convert callback to promise Usage : var { promisify } = require('util')  --> requiring util's promisify function var delayPromise = promisify(delay)  --> converting the delay callback to a promise